Start here

 workspace-side delete must not mask siblings from the audit.

-For audit / compliance scripts asking what did I anchor last week? across every matter:
+For audit / compliance scripts asking what did I anchor last week? across every folder:

 Most-recent-first.
 Each row carries

-can stitch matter context without a second round trip.
+can stitch folder context without a second round trip.
 Soft-

-deleted rows are included for the same reason as the matter-
+deleted rows are included for the same reason as the folder-

 scoped listing — chain anchors are permanent and the